nicholasdai/cse15l-lab-reports/lab-report-3-week-6.md

-# Week 6 Lab Report: Bug Catching and Fixing Symptoms
+# Week 6 Lab Report: Copying  Directories with SCP -R

 Hello!
 My name is Nicholas Dai today we will be discussing copying entire directories into the ieng6 account.